 Face Coverings

 Face coverings are always encouraged for all students, employees, and visitors while on campus indoors and in outdoor spaces.
-Currently Face coverings are not required with few exceptions, such as during an outbreak or if a confirmed case returns via negative test before the 10th day of isolation.
+Currently Face coverings are required when in an active classroom, laboratory or at the Student Health Center.

 Face Covering Practices